• Skip to main content

 These peppers are super versatile.
 You can really stuff them with anything that has a Southwest or Mexican-inspired flair.
 Here are some ideas:

-• To go heart-healthy, sub quinoa for the rice
+• For a heart healthy option, sub quinoa for the rice

 • For a low-carb option, try cauliflower rice